Biden restricts US investments in Chinese tech – DW – 08/10/2023

 China 'disappointed' by restrictions

-Senate Democratic Leader Chuck Schumer praised Biden's order, saying "for too long, American money has helped fuel the Chinese military's rise."
+Senate Democratic Leader Chuck Schumer praised Biden's order, "For too long, American money has helped fuel the Chinese military's rise."

 "Today the United States is taking a strategic first step to ensure American investment does not go to fund Chinese military advancement," he said.